mkim309/Gradient_descent/README.md

 # Gradient_descent
+Basic concept.
-simple gradient descent in code
+Simple gradient descent in code
+Input: learning rate, max iteration, start point,gradient and tolerance.
+Output: how many steps it took and the final position.